2023 Business Student Competition

 Today’s ICBC has eight distinct competitive events which include: Accounting, Business Policy, Debate, Ethics, Finance, Marketing, Management of Information Systems, and HR.
 Minerva Canada’s addition links business ethics with occupational health and safety and raises awareness for managing H&S within business schools in Canada and abroad.

 ICBC is made up of two basic rounds: the Inter-University Round (IU Round) and the Final Round.
 Schools select a competitive team to enter each event in the IU Round, where students enter a written submission in response to a business case.
 Queen’s School of Business faculty evaluate these written submissions and choose six teams to then qualify for the Final Round.
 At the Final Round, competitors are given five and a half hours to develop a solution to a written case and develop a 15-minute presentation outlining their business solution to a health and safety issue.
-The competitors then present their solution to a panel of judges, some of whom are Minerva Board and Committee members.
 For more information, visit http://icbcqueens.com/.